 Don’t miss the Great Mosque or Zitouna Mosque.
 You will only be allowed to enter a small part of the mosque but it is worth it – and the building is very photogenic.
 Head into the souqs – and this is the perfect place to buy a fez!
 The usual core trades of goldsmiths, booksellers, perfume makers, souvenirs etc are all covered.
 The French Gate or Bab Bhar is a great place from which to start your wanders through the Medina.

-My favourite thing to do in Tunisia was Sidi Bou Said.
-Sidi Bou Said is ridiculously cute and so so photogenic!
+Sidi Bou Said Tunisia was the highlight of my visit to Tunisia.
+Sidi Bou Said Tunisia is ridiculously cute and so so photogenic!
 It is also only a 40-minute train trip from Tunis.
 The little town is located on the top of a cliff and is full of white washed streets, cute shutters, such great doors and fabulous knockers, street lights.
-The key thing that makes Sidi Bou Said stand out is its use of colour.
+The key thing that makes Sidi Bou Said Tunisia stand out is its use of colour.
 All shades of blue are everywhere in the town.
 You can see why this town is so popular with artists.

 If you’re looking for some more well-preserved examples of the architecture check out Dar El-Annabi and Dar Ennejma Ezzhara.
 They are a current and former family home that allows you to see the interiors of these lovely buildings in more detail.